NETS-sponsored benchmark of 350,000 passenger vehicles, 6.78 billion miles of travel yields best practices in fleet safetyNov 2nd, 2009

 - Lessons learned following a serious collision are shared with the entire organization.

 The study group revealed a crash rate per million miles that ranged from less than one to more than 16.
 All survey responses were reported anonymously with numbers assigned to participants so they could see where they ranked against the others.
 No company names were revealed.

-“By sharing safety data across industries, companies and organizations learn which common program elements are found in the best fleet safety programs,” said Maureen Mazurek, director of human rights for Monsanto Company and chairperson of NETS.
-“Combining that with the opportunity to discuss specific challenges and share successes with other fleet safety professionals makes participation in the (Strength In Numbers) benchmarking study invaluable.”
+“By sharing safety data across industries, companies and organizations learn which common program elements are found in the best road safety programs,” said Maureen Mazurek, director of human rights for Monsanto Company and chairperson of NETS.
+“Combining that with the opportunity to discuss specific challenges and share successes with other road safety professionals makes participation in the (Strength In Numbers) benchmarking study invaluable.”